 Experiences in a handheld environment bring many unique expectations for interaction.
 Users may expect to tap, swipe, or shake to interact.
 This means the context for the interaction holds more weight for the end experience so starting with a prototype is often smart.
 Additionally, less information on a screen and a focus on the sequence of a user’s actions further suggests possibly starting with interactive prototypes.

 The more environments and elements within an experience, the more careful our consideration is when presenting interaction.
 Things like content, information hierarchy, and the relationship of elements within the platform are important to get right early on.
 Also, many complex ecosystems have legacy interactions and many interconnected pieces that have to be considered.
-This is why presenting interactions for a complex system can involve both ends of the spectrum above at different phases in the design process.
+This is why presenting interaction design for a complex system can involve both ends of the spectrum above at different phases in the design process.
 How an interaction is presented depends on phase in the process (earlier typically involves more rough presentation such as paper-prototyping), targeted user flow, and number of elements affected by the interaction, among others).
 Usually we start on the static end of the spectrum and progressively dip toward presenting the “real” interactivity as the project moves along.

 The Fuzzy Math of Interaction